teebid/aicure_opendbm/docs/website/extras/ci-cd-pipeline.md

 </figure>

 ## OpenDBM Publish Release
 This pipeline triggered only if the release manager create a release tag.
 There is also a condition in the pipeline that the release should not be draft / pre release tag.
-Only when official release created, it will run this pipeline and publish the new version of OpenDBM library to PyPI
+Only when official release created, it will run the pipeline that lives in `.github/workflows/open_dbm-publish-release.yml`, and publish the new version of OpenDBM library to PyPI

 <figure>
   <img src="../docs/assets/odbm_pypi_release.png" width="500" alt="OpenDBM PyPI release page" />